-Many martial arts specialise in one area of physical development – for example kicking in Taekwondo and throwing in Judo.
-In contrast, Karate is well balanced as it involves all aspects of training including punching, kicking, blocking, throwing and grappling.
+Many martial arts specialise in one area of physical development – for example kicking in taekwondo and throwing in Judo.
+In contrast, kimekai martial arts is well balanced as it involves all aspects of training including punching, kicking, blocking, throwing and grappling.

 It is an excellent all round activity for any age and will not only increase your strength, fitness, flexibility and co-ordination but also improve your concentration, self discipline and confidence